n8nunes/alpaca_app/README.md

 # alpaca_app
-learning how to use the alpaca trading api to make and manage trades
+Learning how to use the alpaca trading api to make and manage trades

+Making use of OOP to organise my functions